Marvel's 'Guardians' rockets to $94 million domestic debut

 Even before the film's opening, Walt Disney said it was planning a sequel for release in July 2017.

-Head of distribution for Walt Disney Studios Dave Hollis attributed the strong performance of "Guardians" to a combination of momentum started by "Transformers: Age of Extinction" in June, skillful marketing, and strong reviews.
+Head of distribution for Walt Disney Studios Dave Hollis attributed the strong performance of "Guardians" to a combination of momentum started by "Transformers: Age of Extinction" in June, skilful marketing, and strong reviews.

 "It starts with a great movie, and certainly the marketing was inspired," Hollis said.